tomwenseleers/export/README.md

 --------
-* Save active R graphs or ggplot2, lattice or base R plots in publication quality to Microsoft Word, Powerpoint, HTML, Latex or various other bitmap or vector formats using a single command.
+* Save active R graphs or ggplot2, lattice or base R plots in publication quality to Microsoft Word, Powerpoint, HTML, Latex or various other bitmap or vector formats using a single command with sensible defaults.
 * Fully editable Powerpoint vector format output, enabling manual tidy-up of plot layout.
 * Save the output of statistical analysis in R as tables in Word, PowerPoint, Latex or HTML documents.
 * Customize formatting of R outputs.
+* This is the first beta release, and some functionality may still change in the final release.

 Installation
 ------------